-According a study by scientists at the UT Southwestern’s O’Donnell Brain Institute, experts found a shape shifting nature of a tau molecule, before it begins sticking to itself to form larger aggregates.
+According to a study by scientists at the UT Southwestern?s O?Donnell Brain Institute, experts found a shape shifting nature of a tau molecule, before it began sticking to itself to form larger aggregates.

 Tau proteins usually form abnormal clumps in the brain, known as neurofibrillary tangles, accumulating and killing neurons.
-Some research hypnotize these proteins are the primary cause of the disease.
+Some research hypothesize these proteins are the primary cause of the disease.

-The study was published in eLife, contradicting the previous belief that isolated tau protein.
-The study states it has no distinction shaped and is only harmful after it begins to assemble with other tau proteins, forming the distinct tangles seen in the brain of an Alzheimer patient.
+The study was published on eLife, contradicting the previous belief that isolated tau protein.
+The study states it has no distinction shape and is only harmful after it begins to assemble with other tau proteins, forming the distinct tangles seen in the brain of an Alzheimer patient.

-Scientist researching these proteins are now calling this the “biggest finding” is Alzheimer’s research as of yet.
+Scientist researching these proteins are now calling this the ?biggest finding? in Alzheimer’s research as of yet.
 By extracting the proteins from the brain and isolating them as single molecules, they found that harmful form of tau exposes parts of itself that is originally folded inside.
 This caused them to stick to other tau proteins, enabling the formation of tangles that usually kill neurons.

 To find more information about Alzheimer’s you can visit the National Institute of Health.